jacobdensford/jacobdensford.com/fell/playing-the-game.md

 Whenever you attempt to do something that you could reasonably accomplish but the outcome is uncertain and potentially dangerous, learn what could go wrong and roll a *test*.

-Collect dice: an attribute die from your relevant attribute, a skill die if you have a relevant skill, and an experience die if you're spending experience points.
+Collect dice: An attribute die from your relevant attribute and an applicable steel, skill, or spell die if you have one.
+If you're spending experience points, you may also roll your experience die.

 Roll, comparing each die individually to the table below.